• Skip to primary navigation

 May 2021 74,544 page views (compared to approximately 53k page views last month and 88,474 in May 2020)

 Sigh.
 Sigh again.
-So, traffic recovered quite a bit from the absolute nadir of last month, yet still fell short of what I got for the same month last year.
+So, traffic recovered quite a bit from the absolute nadir of last month’s income report, yet still fell short of what I got for the same month last year.
 Not a good trend.
 Why is traffic less at the moment?
 I’m guessing for two reasons – one, that traffic in May 2020 was still artificially high as a lot of people were still stuck at home, and two – this is a big one – because Pinterest has TANKED.

 Yes, I said it.
 Pinterest has been disappointing bloggers ever since it floated on the stock market and started overfilling it’s mobile display with irrelevant and badly targeted ads, as well as confusing features.
 I had noticied traffic from it was down in April but only a post I spotted by chance in a blogging forum clued me in – the vast majority of bloggers had seen a massive drop – we’re talking traffic cut by 50 to 70 percent here – since April this year.